modelscope/FunASR/funasr/runtime/docs/websocket_protocol.md

-`wav_name`: the name of the audio file to be transcribed `text`: the text output of speech recognition `is_final`: indicating the end of recognition
+`wav_name`: the name of the audio file to be transcribed `text`: the text output of speech recognition `is_final`: indicating the end of recognition `timestamp`：If AM is a timestamp model, it will return this field, indicating the timestamp, in the format of "[[100,200], [200,500]]"
 ```

 ## Real-time Speech Recognition